HallofFamer/KtLox/README.md

 - Refinement of metaclass system to match smalltalk's metaobject protocol.
 - Improvement of trait system in KtLox.
 - Add some Metaclasses and traits to the standard library.
+- (maybe) Add feature for anonymous class and trait.

 ### KtLox v1.6.0
 - Introduction of Namespace for KtLox's module system.